Humanist Party (Mexico)

-The Humanist Party (Partido Humanista, PH) was a Mexican political party established in 2014 that was dissolved as a national party in 2015.
+The Humanist Party (Partido Humanista, PH) is a state-level Mexican political party established in 2014 that was dissolved as a national party in 2015.

 The Humanist Party was founded in 2013 and established in 2014.
 It was created by affiliates of both the PRI and PAN as a centralist party.
 It wanted people to be represented and a lack of extremism.